cohenadair/anglers-log/2.0/data_structure.md

 ### Baits
 Simply, a "bait" is anything an angler uses to catch a fish.
 Baits can be artificial, real (something dead or non-alive food, such as dough balls), or live.

+Users can create bait "variants" - variations of existing baits.
+For example, suppose a user uses Wooly Buggers often, but doesn't always use the same colour.
+It would be very repetitive/cluttered if the user has 5 different bait entires for each colour.

+Each bait has an optional "baseId" property that can be used to determine whether or not the bait is the original bait, or a variant.
+Variant baits will not appear in the main baits list, but appear as a list in the bait details view.
 ```
 DOC: <bait-id>
+    baseId (#319) : <bait-id>
     name : required string
     photoUrl : string
     categoryId : string